pensjonatus/flash-fiction/blog/the-glory-of-the-milky-way.md

 ---
-title: 'The Glory of the Milky Way'
+title: The Glory of the Milky Way
 date: '2015-01-30'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 It was winter, so I was not very keen on going outside, but Jacob wanted to